vlandham/vlandham.github.com/_posts/2017-08-31-quickdraw_talk.md

 - talk
 ---

 I was honored to be asked to talk at [Uber's Visualization Nights](https://www.uber.com/p/visualization/visualization-nights/) in Seattle, August 31st, 2017.
+Here's the [Meetup Link](https://www.meetup.com/Uber-Engineering-Events-Seattle/events/242258284/).

 As you can guess by the amazingly clever title, it was a very serious topic.
 I used my recent [How Long Does it Take to (Quick) Draw a Dog?](http://vallandingham.me/quickdraw/) visualization to talk about histograms and other fun aggregate views of data.